Skip to main content

 );

-2. Create a slot connection, using the wal2json plugin as an example.
+2. Create a Slot connection, using the wal2json plugin as an example.

 SELECT * FROM pg_create_logical_replication_slot('slot_test', 'wal2json');